narendrasss/ubc/docs/README.md

 # Hi!

-This website is a collection of notes for several COMM and CPSC courses held at UBC.
+This website is a collection of my personal notes for various things from university courses to books I read.
 Feel free to use them.

+## UBC

-## COMM
+### COMM

 * **COMM 203**: [Managing the Employment Relationship](./comm-203/)
 * **COMM 296**: [Introduction to Marketing](./comm-296/)

 ## Other Notes

+### Books

 * [Functional Programming in Scala](./fpinscala/)